laravelkr/docs/kr/homestead.md

 [Blackfire Profiler](https://blackfire.io) by SensioLabs automatically gathers data about your code's execution, such as RAM, CPU time, and disk I/O. Homestead makes it a breeze to use this profiler for your own applications.

-All of the proper packages have already been installed on your Homestead box, you simply need to set a Blackfire Server ID and token in your `Homestead.yaml` file:
+All of the proper packages have already been installed on your Homestead box, you simply need to set a Blackfire **Server** ID and token in your `Homestead.yaml` file:

 	blackfire:
-	    - id: your-id
+	    - id: your-server-id
-	      token: your-token
+	      token: your-server-token

 Once you have configured your Blackfire credentials, re-provision the box using `homestead provision` or `vagrant provision`.
 Of course, be sure to review the [Blackfire documentation](https://blackfire.io/getting-started) to learn how to install the Blackfire companion extension for your web browser.